Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Expansions and positivity of sl(3) -webs

 \subsection{Laurent expressions, positivity and localized skein algebras}

-We firstly prepare a key lemma. \begin{lem}[The cutting trick] \end{lem} \begin{proof} Apply skein relations to two internal crossings on the left-hand side. \end{proof} The above diagram pictures a neighborhood of an arc between distinguished special points.
+We firstly prepare a key lemma. \begin{lem}[The cutting trick~\cite{FP14}] \end{lem} \begin{proof} Apply skein relations to two internal crossings on the left-hand side. \end{proof} The above diagram pictures a neighborhood of an arc between distinguished special points.
 We can apply this formula if another $\mathfrak{sl}_3$-web lies in the upper or lower layer of depicted webs.
+Such decomposition formula (at $A=1$) of a web by an ideal arc also appears in \cite[Fig.~11]{FP14} to expand $\mathfrak{sl}_3$-skein algebra at $A=1$ into a ring of invariants $R_{a,b,c}(V)$.